thearnica/react-media-match/README.md

         tablet={null} // nothing will be rendered for tablet, as long you clearly defined it desktop={"render desktop"}
     />

+    // there are also range Components
+    <Above mobile>will be rendered on tablet and desktop</Above>
+    <Below desktop>will be rendered on moble and tablet</Above>

     <MediaMatches> // will provide matches information via render-props
         {matches => (